Differential geometric global smoothings of simple normal crossing complex surfaces with trivial canonical bundle: Introduction

 \begin{definition} Let $X=\smallcup_{i=1}^N X_i$ be an SNC complex surface.
 Then $X$ is $d$-{\it semistable} if for each double curve $D_{ij}$ we have

-where $N_{ij}$ denotes the holomorphic normal bundle $N_{D_{ij}/X_i}$ to $D_{ij}$ in $X_i$. \end{definition} This is a differential geometric interpretation of Friedman's original complex analytic (and also algebro-geometric) definition that an SNC complex surface $X$ is said to be \emph{$d$-semistable} if
+where $N_{ij}$ denotes the holomorphic normal bundle $N_{D_{ij}/X_i}$ to $D_{ij}$ in $X_i$, and $[T_{ij}]$ denotes the associated holomorphic line bundle of $T_{ij}$ (see, e.g., \cite{GH94}, p. $145$ and p. $134$ for the respective definitions). \end{definition} This is a differential geometric interpretation of Friedman's original complex analytic (and also algebro-geometric) definition that a SNC complex surface $X$ is said to be \emph{$d$-semistable} if

 for the singular locus $D$ on $X$, where $\mathcal{I}_{X_i}$ and $\mathcal{I}_{D}$ are the ideal sheaves of $X_i$ and $D$ in $X$ respectively.